-- Sprinkle half of the Demerara/ Muscovado sugar over the pineapple and put in the oven for 20 mins.
-After the 20 min take out and allow it cool slightly.
+- Sprinkle half of the Demerara/ Muscovado sugar over the pineapple and put it in the oven for 20 mins.
+After 20 mins, take it out and allow it to cool slightly.

 - Meanwhile in a bowl, beat the eggs with a pinch of salt, sugar and gradually, while still mixing, add the oil.
 Beat until is all nice and fluffy.
 You can beat yolks and whites separately however this isn't necessary.

 - In a separate bowl mix the flour, baking powder and the soda bicarbonate which needs mixing with the spoon of cider vinegar and added to the flour.